- A Clockwork Orange (novel)

 - Ancient Greek

-- Ancient technology
+- Ancient Roman technology

 - Ann B. Stahl